FG to Domesticate ILO Convention on Occupational Safety and Health

 Senator Iroegbu in Abuja

-The Minister of Labour and Employment, Sen. Chris Ngige, has assured Nigerian workers of his ministry’s readiness to advance preventive culture in workplaces by domesticating the International Labour Organization’s Convention C.187 on Promotional Framework on Occupational Safety and Health in Nigeria.
+The Minister of Labour and Employment, Sen. Chris Ngige, has assured Nigerian workforce of his ministry’s readiness to advance preventive culture in the world of work, by domesticating the International Labour Organisation’s Convention C.187, on Promotional Framework on Occupational Safety and Health in Nigeria.

 Ngige also cautioned that Safety and Health at work should not be compromised, while advocating a robust awareness to protect worker’s well being thereby increasing their productivity.